gvwilson/sensibleadventures/cloudherd/new.md

 "I was only saying that---"

 "Quiet!"
 The tiger's tail twitched.
-"It's the rangers."
+"It's the soldiers."

 Noxy stared into the forest, but saw nothing.
 "I thought they would know about the squirrels."